JeroendenBoef/GraphPOPE/README.md

 # GraphPOPE

-Personal private repository for my Information Studies - Data Science track master thesis on the topic of enhancing minibatch graph samplers used in graph convolutions on large dynamic graphs.
+Personal private repository for my Information Studies - Data Science track master thesis on the topic of enhancing minibatch graph samplers, used in graph convolutions on large dynamic graphs.